SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ### Adding the CMS Components Manually Using ImpEx

+You can add the B2B checkout CMS data manually through ImpEx.

-To add all of the necessary CMS components and related data for the OPF B2B Checkout, import the following ImpEx:
+To add all of the necessary CMS components and related data for the open payment framework B2B checkout, import the following ImpEx:

 ```text
 $contentCatalog=powertools-spaContentCatalog